About ELZONRIS® (tagraxofusp-erzs)

 all of your medical conditions, including if you

 are pregnant or plan to become pregnant.
 ELZONRIS may harm your unborn baby

-- If you are a female who can become pregnant, you should use effective birth control during ELZONRIS treatment and for at least 1 week after the last dose
+- If you are a female who can become pregnant, you should use effective birth control during ELZONRIS treatment and for 1 week after the last dose

 - Tell your healthcare provider right away if you become pregnant during treatment with ELZONRIS